michaelolof/vuex-class-component/README.md

 \
 \
 All actions MUST return a promise.\
-All actions proxies are totally type safe.
+All actions proxies are totally type safe whether mutatated or raw.